Tommy Muñiz: Telenovelas and strike, WRIK-TV

 Producciones Tommy Muñiz also began producing telenovelas, with Las almas no tienen color as its maiden project.
 This was followed by Historia de dos mujeres, Cuando los hijos condenan, Los Juanes, María del Mar, El silencio nos condena, Mami santa, Claudia y Virginia and Llanto para una mujer.
 Despite the latter facing issues with the increasingly successful telenovelas of WKAQ-TV, Muñiz went on to also produce Marta for WAPA-TV in 1973.

-However, this production actor José Reymundí began a strike against Producciones Tommy Muñiz and in particular against its administrator Hérnan Nigaglioni, claiming that he had been left out of a local production to favor foreigners.
+However, this production actor José Reymundí began a strike against Producciones Tommy Muñiz and in particular against its administrator Hernan Nigaglioni, claiming that he had been left out of a local production to favor foreigners.
 Soon afterwards, he was joined by more people as APATE joined and people like Castro decided not to cross the protest lines, while others like Candal actively joined the protests.
 Morales in turn decided to quit on the air.
 Only Alida Arizmendi challenged the protests.
 WAPA-TV decided not to intervene and distanced itself from the issue.
 In the end, Muñiz granted the demands of the protestors, such as health coverage or six month contracts, but Reymundí was unable to benefit due to the cancellation of the production due to the strike.
 Producciones Tommy Muñiz was affected by it, with only productions like Esto no tiene nombre or Ja-ja, ji-ji, jo-jo con Agrelot surviving.
 Candal, Morales, Warrington, Carbia, Molina and García left to create Producciones Astra and joined Channel 7.
 This would only last for some years, since the company gained a reputation as supporting work syndicates and were avoided.